judus/componeer/README.md

 # Componeer: Organized JavaScript Components

-*When you don’t have a modern JS framework at hand — or simply don’t want to use one — Componeer offers a lightweight, "old-school" approach that still holds up.
+*When you don’t have a modern JS framework at hand — or simply don’t want to use one — Componeer offers a lightweight, old-school approach that still holds up.
 It’s not fancy, but it gets the job done.
 I've used it for years, and it continues to serve me well.*

 To be honest, if you already know how to cleanly organize your JavaScript code, you might not *need* something like Componeer.
 But once your scripts start growing, and you want a bit more structure without dragging in a full-blown framework, this utility can save you time and keep things sane.